|

 1959 through 1986 was one of unprecedented growth in the value of

 Chevron stock, including a number of stock splits.
-I am probably
+I am

-others in compensation and benefits
+industry led others in compensation and benefits - benefits,

-today, including those in the petroleum industry, can no longer
+some of which most employers today, including those in the petroleum

-afford to offer.
-Doing so enabled me to accumulate more than
+industry, can no longer afford to offer.
+Doing so enabled me

-enough financial assets to meet my goals of retiring by the time I
+to accumulate more than enough financial assets to meet my goals of

-turned age 54 and remaining financially secure.
-I'm in my
+retiring by the time I turned age 54 and remaining financially

-retirement. |
+retirement.